a-nau/AutoHotKey-GUI-and-Commands/README.md

 ## [Why](https://www.lifehack.org/articles/featured/10-ways-to-use-autohotkey-to-rock-your-keyboard.html) use AHK?

-Using your keyboard more and your mouse less improves your productivity, since it usually takes you much less time.
+Using your keyboard more and your mouse less can improve your productivity since it usually takes you much less time.

 Check the following Demo: Instead of
-- using your mouse to opening FireFox,
+- using your mouse to open FireFox,
 - opening a new tab and
 - typing `www.google.com`

 you just press
-- `CAPSLOCK`+`SPACE` and then
+- `CAPSLOCK`+`SPACE` (to open the GUI) and then
-- `g`+`SPACE`
+- `g`+`SPACE` (to select a Google Search)

 (the demo below also shows the `?` command that displays the available options)